-In conjunction with both tranches of the private placements, the Company issued 7,349,700 warrants and 468,300 finders' warrants.
-All warrants entitle the holder to purchase one common share at an exercise price of \$0.30 until August 10, 2018 (for 4,670,400 warrants) and August 31, 2018 (for 3,147,600 warrants).
+In conjunction with both tranches of the private placement, the Company issued 3,769,500 warrants and 1,075,470 finders' warrants.
+All warrants entitle the holder to purchase one common share at an exercise price of \$0.24 for a period of two years from closing.